 Site Object and Content Migration

-The reason that most of Office 365 and SharePoint migrations are costly is that most of the costing occurs owing to Migration.
-In this process, users need to select a test site for movement and test all scenarios on an end to end basis.
+The reason that most Office 365 and SharePoint migrations are costly is that most of the costing occurs owing to Migration.
+In this process, users need to select a test site for movement and test all scenarios on an end-to-end basis.
 Once you have chosen your inventory reports, then you need to choose a total of 5-10 sites that would be used to run these scenarios with perfection.

 Therefore, for this migration method, complex site scenarios must be investigated, workflows and InfoPath forms must be tested, and even migrations scenarios should be looked at as well.